TorsteinAndvik/Programming-in-Haskell/Chapter 4/exercises.md

 a && b = if a then (if b then True else False) else False
 ```

+## Exercise 6

-## 6. Do the same for the following alternative definintion, and note the difference in the number of conditional expressions that are required
+Do the same for the following alternative definintion, and note the difference in the number of conditional expressions that are required

 ```haskell
 True && b = b